moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Name: Identifies the track name as defined in ({{track-name}}).

+* Track Request Parameters: The parameters are defined in
+{{version-specific-params}}

 * Subscribe Filter: Identifies acceptable values for start and end group(s)/object(s) to be delivered.
 See ({{sub-filter}}).

+For filter value of "Absolute", the following interpretation holds:

 * StartGroup: The start Group ID.
+This field MUST be present.

 * StartObject: The start Object ID within the group corresponding to the StartGroup.

 * EndGroup: The end Group ID.
-If omitted means, subscription is open-ended and continues to the end of the track.
+If omitted implies an open-ended subscription and continues to the end of the track.

 * EndObject: The end Object ID.
 This field MUST NOT be present if the EndGroup is omitted.

-* Track Request Parameters: The parameters are defined in
-{{version-specific-params}}

 On successful subscription, the publisher MUST reply with a SUBSCRIBE_OK,